 We start off slowly, because we want to hit the right notes.
 It doesn’t matter how fast you do it, it matters how accurately you do it.
 Really try and drill that in, because that’s where most musicians mess up.

 Now, that may be too easy for some of you, and that’s okay.
-That’s when we perform the same exercise but in double time.
+That’s when we perform the same exercise but in double time as you use the metronome.
 What is meant by double time is by playing each note twice as fast.
 So between each tick of the metronome, you’ll want to play two notes.

 Something like: 1-2.. *tick* 3-4.. *tick* 1-2.. *tick* 3-4.. *tick* 1-2.. *tick* 3-4.. *tick*